JCouz/landing-page-project/README.md

 Overall, I focused on capturing the attention of the user on first load with what appears to be an empty space, for the product to then fade in.
 I also included the product image to be greyscaled until you hover on it (desktop), and for the product to be a link as well as the CTA.

+Note: There may still be some bugs when viewing on mobile in the Safari browser on iOS devices, this is a TODO.

 #### USPs

 A simple section outlining some key product details contained within their own cards, including a related icon.